kgtechcrew/Q1/README.md

 2. Unpack the downloaded file to a document root folder.

 ## Rest API
-API Authentication - API store the user contact information is authenticated using basicAuth.
-Any requests will be rejected without a valid credentials.
+API Authentication - The API is authenticated using basicAuth & CORS.
+Any requests from non-registered origins and without a valid credentials will be rejected.

 ### Prereqisites